 Another interesting thing we’re exploring is the undeniable connection between paid and organic marketing.
 Our research shows that there is a statistically significant lift in organic results with paid advertising.
-For every paid app install, marketers see about 1.5 organic installs.
+For every paid app install, performance marketers see about 1.5 organic installs.

-One of the biggest areas of concern in the performance marketing landscape of 2018 is fraud.
+One of the biggest areas of concern in the performance based marketing landscape of 2018 is fraud.
 Fraudsters have identified performance marketing as a ripe market that they can attack from multiple angles.
 It’s so costly, in fact, that digital advertisers will waste $51 million on ad fraud every single day in 2018 … that’s a massive $19 billion over the year.
 As such, we’re seeing most companies step up to launch their own solutions to combat fraud, or integrate specialized solutions.

 Another interesting thing to note is the partnerships developing within performance marketing.
-Influencer marketing is hotter than ever, and as it teams up with performance marketing, it’s actually returning some solid ROI.
+Influencer marketing is hotter than ever, and as it teams up with performance based marketing, it’s actually returning some solid ROI.
 As Facebook and Google advertising becomes so saturated, brands are getting creative to reach new pockets of customers.
 They’re creating partnerships with smaller, more niche influencers and websites.
 And they’re incentivizing affiliates and influencers to help spread the word to their followers, too.

 How to Keep Up

 The pace of innovation and change in technology has never been faster, and as such a marketer’s job has never been more complex (or more stress-inducing, or exciting, or maybe even fun).
-Here are a few things you as a marketer can do to skillfully navigate the evolving landscape of performance marketing.
+Here are a few things you as a marketer can do to skillfully navigate the evolving landscape of performance based marketing.

 Get more granular.